Ladysnake/Ladysnake.github.io/wiki/creeper-spores.md

 modrinth: true
 ---

-A Minecraft mod for the Fabric Mod Loader, adding new creeper mechanics based on the theory of them being plants.
+A Minecraft mod for the [Quilt Mod Loader](https://quiltmc.org), adding new creeper mechanics based on the theory of them being plants.

 ## Features